In most cases, college scholarships are not taxable. But there are a few instances when you might owe taxes on scholarship money.

 But there are exceptions to this rule.

 If your services are being paid for by the National Health Services Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program, then you’re not required to treat that payment as taxable income.
-The same goes for services paid for in work-learning-service programs, as defined in Section 448(e) of the Higher Education Act of 1965.

 If you’re a veteran, the IRS doesn’t consider funds you get for education or training to be taxable income.
 That said, the IRS does caution you to be aware of the tax implications of any other grants or scholarships you receive.